Many of us have had that dream where we are at school or work, surrounded by people, only to realize that we are completely naked.

 I’ve had that dream (or some variation of it) several times throughout my life.

 I thought of that dream when I discovered Steve Rosenfield’s What I Be Project.
-Rosenfield photographs his subjects’ innermost fears, secrets and prejudices faced due to appearance, ethnicity, etc.
+Rosenfield photographs his subjects’ innermost fears, secrets and prejudices faced due to appearance, ethnicity and the rest of the long list we judge each other by.

 Rosenfield explains that his work is “all about honesty” and the goal of his photos is to “build security through insecurities”.